lachenmayer/Awesome-hyperdb/README.md

 # Awesome-hyperdb
 A curated list of awesome hyperdb related projects and libraries

+## IN PROGRESS

+I'm going to prettify this a bit more inline with the official awesome lists.
+I have noticed some projects/libraries that I need to add.
+Watch this space.

+## Official HyperDB logo needed!

+Are you a graphics designer? we need an official HyperDB logo!
+Get in touch with @mafintosh if you have any ideas!

 ## HyperDB

 Distributed scalable database (like a distributed version of LevelDB)